 So, by God’s grace, I will be providing you with some tools to help you prepare for, wade through, and recover from those trenches by resting in Christ.
 And by “rest” I’m not talking about doing nothing.
 It’s very possible to run toward some goal so hard that we’re covered in sweat but also loving every minute of it.
 That’s real rest.
 The Lord created us to be doers, influencers, and even rulers in this world, but rulers in Christ (not exhausted quitters or control freaks) for our rest and others’ rest in Him.

-As I’ve stated in the tagline at the top of the website, the goal of this blog is your greater joy in Jesus Christ – specifically through leadership and counseling.
+Much of our journey might be described as works of leadership and counseling in Jesus.
 You can click on those links for introductory articles on 4 basic areas in each.

 The Lord has called all of His people to be godly leaders: most simply to encourage and equip others to follow us in a godly direction.
 That direction is for a closer relationship with Christ and all the blessings of His kingdom, even the privilege of blood, sweat, and tears for Him.
 As the Apostle Paul said, “Follow me as I follow Christ.”
 (1 Corinthians 11:1) And “counseling” is simply helping the stuck or wayward to get back on track.
 So every parent, older sibling, role model, volunteer, and certainly every Christian is to lead and counsel others to follow Jesus by faith.